NORWOOD — “Didn’t I tell you it would be a pretty cool hole?” Benji Charleston says to his 12-year-old twins, Maddy and Max.

 Those prices are changing lives, enabling residents with important jobs to stay in their communities.
-Like the Cook family.
+Like the Charleston and Cook family.
 Rachel manages a bank.
 Benji works for a small business.
 Maddy and her brother, Max, are getting their own rooms.
 Right now they share a loft in a 600-square-foot cabin in Placerville, about halfway between Telluride and Norwood.
 They’ve spent $63,000 in the past three years renting that cabin.

 “That money just went basically in the trash can.
 We did that math and we were like ‘Wow, we need to look for a house,’” says Rachel, sitting on the porch of her family’s cabin on the San Miguel River.
 They offered the asking price — even a bit more — on four houses in the past few months.
 They were outbid each time.

 Four doors upstream from the family’s cabin is a three-bedroom home on 11 acres for sale for $6.9 million, a $1 million price reduction from when it listed a couple months ago.